Viriya6/prototipe-talkitout/README.md

-Project for ALSA English Fair 2025 (kalo lolos di update :v)
+Project for ALSA English Fair 2025

 ![loginpage](https://github.com/user-attachments/assets/1722a10e-e5a8-4831-a04f-6ce14d615831)
 Login Page (✅)